-Measuring success in a custom software development project is a grey area.
-While the development team might assume that success has been reached upon deployment of the custom software, the client might have different criteria in measuring success.
+Measure Custom Software Success for the project is a grey area.
+While the development team might assume that success has been reached upon deployment of the custom software, the client might have different criteria for measuring success.

 Defining the success of a custom software development project is a factor of whom you ask.
 The point is, without specific criteria, the boundaries of success cannot be ascertained.
 The confusion further lies in who gets to determine whether a custom software project is considered as successful.

 According to a study by Gartner, when measuring success, 44% should be related to IT delivery while 56% should be related to business outcomes.